matn7/CS-Notes/src/main/java/basic_java/stars/STARS.md

 ***

-## :star: Find the least common ancestor for 2 nodes
+## :star: Find the least common ancestor for 2 nodes.

 ```
                 1